swagggggggggg/CC-2/README.md

-# DL836 Creative Coding 2 repository for N00201066 Andrew Lewis
+# DL836 Creative Coding 2

-hiiii
+hiiii this is the repository for N00201066 Andrew Lewis :)